The mgmt translator for puppet catalogs was truly created from the bottom

 [1] pry(PuppetX::CatalogTranslation)> cd catalog

-From here you can look around using ls
+From here you can look around using ls, or immediately call the

-relationship_graph
+relationship_graph method:

 [2] pry(#<Puppet::Resource::Catalog>):1> relationship_graph